What is Visual Studio Code?🧐

 Once you've created a publisher successfully! 😊.
 It's time to go back to your extension and edit the package.json file by adding publisher: publisher-name as a new key/value pair using your newly created publisher name.

-Once you are done with creating your accounts, you will automatically be redirected to a page called Manage Publishers & Extensions.
+Once you are done creating your accounts, you will automatically be redirected to a page called Manage Publishers & Extensions.

-Open VS code terminal and run the above command
+Open VS Code terminal and run the above command